How to test your hormones.

 Your hormones naturally fluctuate throughout the month, so you need to test specific hormones at different times of your menstrual cycle for accurate results.

-This is why when it comes to hormone testing, I usually recommend seeing a qualified functional practitioner or naturopath, or provide your doctor with a print out of the guide I provide in Master Your Cycle requesting specific tests.
+This is why when it comes to hormone testing, I usually recommend seeing a qualified functional practitioner or naturopath, or provide your doctor with a print out of the guide I provide in 28 Day Hormone Reset requesting specific tests.

 Gone are the days of guessing "whats wrong with you?" or "where to start" on your journey to fixing your hormones & improving your health.
 Understanding hormone testing, discovering your baseline & actively tracking your health with testing helps you to become the expert of your own body!